renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example creates an index idx_First_Name on the First_Name column of the Employee_details table.

 ## 16. DROP INDEX Statement
-This SQL statement deletes the existing index of the SQL database table.
+This docs.SQL statement deletes the existing index of the docs.SQL database table.

 **Syntax of DROP INDEX Statement:**
 ```